Greece, euro exit and the drummer in the band

 "In theory it's not, but it's a bit like the drummer in the band - if the band doesn't like the drummer, there are ways of getting rid of the drummer."

-The diplomat added a caveat to the metaphor, however, warning that one should not be flippant, and everyone had to think seriously about the ramifications for the future of Europe.
+The diplomat added a caveat to the metaphor, however, warning that one shouldn't be flip, and everyone had to think seriously about the ramifications for the future of Europe.

 "I'm saying it may be doable, but in this case it could mean the band breaks up and never plays again."